State transfer with separable optical beams and variational quantum algorithms with classical light: Information transfer with mixed Werner beams

-The unitary transformations on the OAM modes, corresponding to the measuremnent of $|\psi_2), |\psi_3)$ and $|\psi_4)$ can be performed using holographic techniques proposed in \cite{Wang17}.
-The Bell measurements can be performed in the path and polarisation degrees of freedom by employing Sagnac interferometers and a half wave plate, which performs a CNOT gate operation, as has been discussed in detail in \cite{Guzman16}.
+The projection along Bell beams can be performed in the path and polarisation degrees of freedom by employing Sagnac interferometers and a half wave plate, which performs a CNOT gate operation, It has been discussed in detail in \cite{Guzman16} and already recapitulated in the subsection (\ref{Sagnac}) of the section (\ref{Remote state preparation unknown qubit}).
+If necessary, the unitary transformations on the OAM modes, corresponding to the projections along $|\psi_2), |\psi_3)$ and $|\psi_4)$ can be performed using holographic techniques proposed in \cite{Wang17}.

-Thus, following the protocol, the information encoded in $\vec{p}$ (in the path degree of freedom) is transferred to the other degree of freedom (OAM).
-The crucial step is the retrieval of this information.
-We discuss the retrieval of information from $\tilde{J}_1^C(\alpha)$ in the next subsection.
+We have, so far, discussed the transfer of information from the path to the OAM degree of freedom.
+We now address how to retrieve this information in the next subsection.